ianarawjo/ChainForge/README.md

 Highest priority:
 - **Improved vis and inspect nodes**: Better UX and more features, such as collapsing variable groups in response inspectors and more control over visualizations displayed in vis nodes beyond the default
-- **LLM annotator nodes**: Select an LLM to evaluate and "tag" responses (for instance, named-entity recognition).
-Currently, one can chain prompt nodes into prompt nodes, but the final output loses information on which LLM generated the input response.

 Medium-to-low priority:
 - **LMQL and Microsoft guidance nodes**: Support for prompt pipelines that involve LMQL and {{guidance}} code, esp. inspecting masked response variables.